VisCommandsvis add

 In non-interactive mode (CI, piped stdin), typosquat detection always aborts to prevent automated installation of malicious packages.

-When Socket.dev is configured (via vis.config.ts), each package is scored across multiple dimensions (license, maintenance, quality, supply chain, vulnerability).
+When at least one supply-chain provider is enabled in vis.config.ts, each package is scored across multiple dimensions (license, maintenance, quality, supply chain, vulnerability).
 Packages scoring below the minimum threshold (default: 40%) require explicit confirmation.

 Support